carlalbc/BIO634_2018/PartI_FastQC.md

 **NOTE: Remember that trimmomatic only deletes reads if the length after trimming of adapter sequences is less than MINLEN (which we set to 36bp)**

-## b) Using Trimmomatic to filter low quality reads
+## Step 4: Use Trimmomatic to filter low quality reads

-Now we remove the low quality reads that we saw at the 3' end of the sequences by trimming the first 3 bases of the reads with the following command:
+Next, we can remove low quality reads of the sequences by trimming the bases at the 3' end of the reads with the following command:

 ```
-java -jar ../../../software/Trimmomatic-0.38/trimmomatic-0.38.jar PE -phred33 -threads 1 -trimlog logfile2 SRR6170103_1_paired.fastq.gz SRR6170103_2_paired.fastq.gz SRR6170103_1_trim_paired.fastq.gz SRR6170103_1_unpaired.fastq SRR6170103_2_trim_paired.fastq SRR6170103_2_trim_unpaired.fastq SLIDINGWINDOW:4:15 LEADING:3 TRAILING:3 MINLEN:36
+java -jar ../../../software/Trimmomatic-0.38/trimmomatic-0.38.jar PE -phred33 -threads 1 -trimlog logfile2 SRR6170103_1_paired.fastq.gz SRR6170103_2_paired.fastq.gz SRR6170103_1_trim_paired.fastq SRR6170103_1_unpaired.fastq SRR6170103_2_trim_paired.fastq SRR6170103_2_trim_unpaired.fastq SLIDINGWINDOW:4:15 LEADING:3 TRAILING:3 MINLEN:36
 ```
-The parameters from Trimmomatic here are defined as follows:

 The parameters used for Trimmomatic are defined as follows:

 1) **PE**